 Author: Melissa Boyce, JD, Legal Editor

-Updated to reflect a forthcoming amendment regarding union dues.
+Updated to reflect an amendment regarding union dues, effective May 8, 2018.

 Updated to reflect the NLRB reverting to the Browning-Ferris joint employer test.

 This section of the XpertHR best practice manual discusses steps an employer may take to remain union-free, including developing a proactive union-avoidance strategy, identifying employee concerns, training supervisors and engaging in ongoing communications with employees.

 A new section has been added to the Best Practice Manual that discusses the steps an employer may take to remain union-free.

 In-depth review of the spectrum of Wisconsin employment law requirements HR must follow with respect to union organization and labor relations.

 In-depth review of the spectrum of Mississippi employment law requirements HR must follow with respect to Union Organization and Labor Relations

 In-depth review of the spectrum of Tennessee employment law requirements HR must follow with respect to union organization and labor relations.

 In-depth review of the spectrum of Michigan employment law requirements HR must follow with respect Union Organization and Labor Relations

 This How To details the steps a prudent employer should take to remain union-free.